 - A. Uses Permitted by Right, as a Special Use, or Conditional Use shall be determined as listed in the Use Regulation Schedule (Table 6.2-1).
 All uses included in the Use Regulation Schedule shall be limited to the districts in which they appear as Permitted, Special Use, or Conditional Use on the table.
-Any use not reflected for any particular district shall be prohibited in the district. - B. Uses listed those uses that are compatible and functional within a given zoning district.
+Any use not reflected for any particular district shall be prohibited in the district. - B. Uses listed in any of the use regulation schedules are intended to identify those uses that are compatible and functional within a given zoning district.
 In the event that any particular proposed use is not shown anywhere in the Use Regulation Schedule, the PZB Director shall determine what listed use is most similar to the use not specifically listed in the Use Regulation Schedule and that use shall be classified as such in accordance with the Interpretation and Appeals criteria in the LDR. - C. Uses, densities, and intensities for all Planned Development Districts (PDD) shall be regulated by the approved/valid Master Plan for the project.
-Any conflicts that may arise between the LDR and the approved Master Plan shall comply with the most restrictive requirements. - D. The corresponding numbers listed to the right of the use type within Table 6.2-1 shall identify additional use-specific regulations that are provided in the Supplementary Use Standards of this Article.
+Any conflicts that may arise between the LDR and the approved Master Plan shall comply with the most restrictive requirements. - D. The corresponding numbers listed to the right of the use type within Table 6.2-1 shall identify thatadditional use-specific regulations that are provided in the Supplementary Use Standards of this Article.